Zebra Athletics is the world’s leading outfitter of training facilities with more than 750,000 mats sold worldwide.

 The company has been outfitting gyms and studios with high-end mats and equipment for over 20 years.

 Even with success, the company still finds it a challenge to present complex, special, multi-room designs to customers.

 It's common practice for outfitters like Zebra Athletics to bring physical product samples, display photography, and hand out catalogs at trade shows.

 This year Zebra Athletics is leading the industry by adopting interactive, immersive, and visual technology to revolutionize how it presents, educates, and sells its line of (mats, padding, cages, bags, and racks) products to MMA, tactical combative and yoga facilities.

 Zebra Athletics recently unveiled its 3D room configurator at the Martial Arts SuperShow in Las Vegas.
 In its 20'x20' booth, attendees were invited to explore three premier mixed martial arts training centers used by UFC and Bellator fighters in virtual reality.
-This immersive experience provided users with a first-person point of view how Zebra products look inside various rooms with unique sizes and dimensions.
+This immersive experience provided users with a first-person point of view on how Zebra products look inside various rooms with unique sizes and dimensions.

 1. How does Zebra typically showcase its products at trade shows?

-Traditionally, Zebra Athletics has used a combination of catalogs, samples, full size products, and facility photography.
+Traditionally, Zebra Athletics has used a combination of catalogs, samples, full-size products, and facility photography.